Skip to content

 • Minimum retention: 90 days, exportable as CSV.

-• Optional AES-256 encryption for request/response content.
+• Optional encryption for request/response content.

 Transport & Data Encryption